ExpressGateway/express-gateway.io/docs/policies/rewrite.md

 ### Usage

-The Rewrite policy is not built in Express-Gateway.
+The Rewrite policy was the first policy to be built utilizing the plugin framework and not included as part of EG core.

 To enable it, you need to install its plugin fist: